-- DCGAN maps from random noise to an image matrix. - 2.
+- 1. DCGAN maps from random noise to an image matrix. - 2.
 It uses convolutional Layers in the generator network to produce better results (Radford, Metz, and Chintala 2016). - 3.
 Combine CNN and GAN for unsupervised learning. - 4.
-Learns a hierarchy of feature representations woman with glasses with alasses man without dlasses woman without alassos

-- 5. Replace any pooling layers with strided convolutions. - 6.
-Use batch-normalization in both the generator and the discriminator. - 7.
-Remove fully connected hidden layers for deeper architectures. - 8.
-Use ReLU activation in generator for all layers except for the output, which uses Tanh. - 9.
-Use LeakyReLU activation in the discriminator for all layers.
+Learns a hierarchy of feature representations - 5.
+The Generator uses fractional-strided convolutions followed by batch normalisation and ReLU activation for all layers except for the last that uses tanh activation. - 6.
+The Discriminator uses strided convolutions followed by batch normalisation and LeakyReLU activation for all layers except for a single sigmoid output.